 And if this is an international event with people flying in to attend, then there’s another question: Will you be covering their travel fees?

 If the answer is no: breathe a sigh of relief.
-Otherwise, depending on how distinguished your guests are, you could justify flying Economy or end up forking a sizable portion of your budget for at least Business class.
+Otherwise, depending on how distinguished your guests are, you could justify flying Economy or end up forking a sizeable portion of your budget for at least Business class.

 …goes hand in hand with travel.
 If guests have flown in to attend your event, will you be handling their accommodations?
 If not, then it’d be good to provide some suggestions on which hotel would be most convenient.